 In the interest of attracting more investments, particularly in undeveloped regions, Serbia has simplified the conditions for obtaining incentives, and the investment thresholds for receiving non-refundable incentive funds refer to invested money and the number of newly opened jobs in local self-government units which are classified according to their level of development.
+Additionally, practical needs are taken into account and possibility for modifications of agreed terms of incentive support for particular project is recognized under the law

-On the other hand, incentive funds cannot be used to finance investment projects in the transport sector, software development except as needed for improvement of products, production processes or providing international trade services, hospitality, games of chance, trade, production of synthetic fibres, coal and steel, tobacco and tobacco products, weapons and ammunition, shipbuilding, airports, logistics centres, public utility sector and the energy sector, broadband networks, fishing and aquaculture.

-Regarding tax incentives, the Law on Investments stipulates tax relief for contributions of foreign investors, wherefore the import of equipment which represents the contribution of a foreign investor is free and exempted from customs and other import duties, provided that the equipment imported is in line with the regulations governing health and safety of citizens and environment protection.
+On the other hand, incentive funds cannot be used to finance investment projects in the transport sector, software development except as needed for improvement of products, production processes or providing services of service centres, hospitality, games of chance, trade, production of synthetic fibres, coal and steel, mining, tobacco and tobacco products, weapons and ammunition, shipbuilding of self-propelled trade ships with over 100 gross registered tons, airports, public utility sector and the energy sector, broadband networks, fishing and aquaculture.
+Regarding tax incentives, the Law on Investments stipulates tax relief for contributions of investors in equipment, wherefore the import of equipment which represents the contribution of an investor is free and exempted from customs and other import duties, provided that the equipment imported is in line with the regulations governing health and safety of citizens and environment protection.
 This relief does not apply to passenger vehicles and machines for entertainment and games of chance.

-The current regulations of the Republic of Serbia also provide for a special regime of tax incentives for foreign investments which will be detailed later on, in the section relating to taxation.
+The current regulations of the Republic of Serbia also provide for a special regime of tax incentives for investments which will be detailed later on, in the section relating to taxation.